 Cars include a wide variety of Italian fun machines, from Alfas to Maseratis.
 The list includes a Ferrari 275 GTB, a Ghibli, an assortment of Giuliettas, Giulias, Junior Zagatos, Milanos, Alfettas, 164s, and an ever-growing list of other Italian sports cars and motorcycles.
 We’ve even got the one and only Stovebolt HWM racer, not an Alfa, but very much connected to Alfa’s racing history.
 For photos of member cars please look under the “Category” heading in the left menu.
 You’ll find several pages filled with pictures and stories.

-A motto for the group has been proposed: Andiamo Lesti Fumando Assai (We go fast, making much smoke!).
+A motto for the group was proposed years ago: Andiamo Lesti Fumando Assai (We go fast, making much smoke!).
 Some would like to see us adopt a less deprecatory motto.
 Others think Andiamo Lentamente Fumando Assai is more appropriate (We go slowly, spewing smoke).
 This entry shows the high intellectual level of the group and has promise: Veni Vidi Veloce (I came, I saw, I went fast).
 Thanks to Greg Gordon for that one.
 We’ll keep you posted regarding any late-breaking decisions from the rules committee, once we appoint one, but since we don’t like NO rules and we don’t hold NO meetings, it may take a few more years to make a decision.

 On the other hand, if enough of us congregate at Concorso Italiano one fine August, and those who can’t attend weigh in via e-mail, we might just eventually select a motto.